Last Updated: August 31, 2024

 Initially, he was able to get his sentence shortened significantly after testifying against corrupt police officers.
 However, His former business partner Blandon later turned on Ross and provided additional information that put Ross behind bars for life.
 Or so it would seem.
 Rick quickly started spending hours upon hours at the prison library, overcoming his illiteracy and reading over 300 books.

 He focused on self-help and entrepreneurship books, and eventually, he started playing tennis again with other inmates.
-However, his greatest achievement during prison was learning about the legal system in order to successfully appeal his sentence.
+However, his greatest achievement during prison was learning about the legal system so that he could successfully appeal his sentence.
 He eventually was able to reduce his life sentence to 20 years, and he was released in 2009.

 Book